Unbiased calculation, evaluation, and calibration of ensemble forecast anomalies: Statistical methods

-In this method, forecast anomalies ($a_{k,j}$) and observed anomalies ($a_{T,j}$) are defined relative to a climatology defined as the sample mean of all years and members in the reforecast period, including the current year.
+In this method, forecast anomalies ($a_{k,j}$) and observed anomalies ($a_{\textnormal{o},j}$) are defined relative to a climatological mean defined as the sample mean of all years and members in the reforecast period, including the current year.

-The reference climatology is the same for all members and therefore the ensemble spread of forecast anomalies is identical to the ensemble spread of raw forecasts.
-However, the total variance of anomalies and the RMSE of ensemble mean anomalies are biased low compared to values that would be achieved using $\alpha_{k,j}$ and $\alpha_{T,j}$.
+The reference climatological mean is the same for all members and therefore the ensemble spread of forecast anomalies is identical to the ensemble spread of raw forecasts.
+However, the total variance of anomalies and the RMSE of ensemble mean anomalies are biased low compared to values that would be achieved using $\alpha_{k,j}$ and $\alpha_{\textnormal{o},j}$.
 The impacts of anomaly calculation on variance, RMSE, spread, and spread-error ratios as a function $M$ are illustrated in figure \ref{fig:spread_error_vs_period} for an idealized example based on normally distributed data.
 These results generalise to data sampled from other distributions, including real ensemble forecast data (see section \ref{section:perfect_ensemble}).

-\citet{leutbecher2008ensemble} showed that a multiplicative factor of $\sqrt{\frac{N}{N+1}}$ is required for estimates of RMSE that are unbiased with ensemble size, $N$.
+As discussed in section \ref{section:intro}, \citet{leutbecher2008ensemble} showed that a multiplicative factor of $\sqrt{\frac{N}{N+1}}$ is required for estimates of RMSE that are unbiased with ensemble size, $N$.
 If anomalies are defined with respect to their true population mean, then the unbiased ensemble mean anomaly RMSE is given by

 However, in real-world applications, an additional multiplicative factor is required to ensure that estimates are unbiased with the sample size of the reference climatology, $M$.
 For anomalies calculated using method A, the unbiased estimate of the ensemble mean anomaly RMSE is given by